maboytim/LiteBrite-80/README.md

 ![](assets/lb-80-disp.jpg)

-Here is an earlier version of the display - connected to TRS-80-M3 booted to the FreHD menu:
+Here is an earlier version of the display - connected to TRS-80 M3 booted to the FreHD menu:

 ![](assets/lb-80-disp-alt.jpg)

+The 8x8 displays can be arranged into larger arrays so a 16x16 display can be made from four 8x8 displays.
+I've personally not made a 16x16 display.

 ## Software

 No special software is needed because the LB-80 just displays the natural behavior of the Z80 activity.
 The resultant patterns are interesting and fun to watch but also often lend insight into what the Z80 is doing.

 However, it is possible to contrive a program that generates certain patterns on the LB-80 display.
 To light an individual dot on an 8x8 display requires that the Z80 be limited to the corresponding 1k block of memory (program, data, and stack).
 To light a different individual LED would require the Z80 be limited to a different corresponding 1k block of memory.
 To not light an LED would require the Z80 not touch the corresponding 1k block of memory.
-So contriving such a program would be tricky.
+So contriving such a program is tricky but can be done.

 ### Marquee Display Program